QuentinRa/blog.quentinra.dev/games/unity/index.md

 ## Version-control in Unity

-Version-control is quite easy to setup.
-This is a way of **keeping backups** of your work on a server, so that you don't loose everything if you lost your local version.
+Version-control is quite easy to set up.
+This is a way of **keeping backups** of your work on a server, so that you don't lose everything if you lost your local version.
 It may also be used if you are planning to **code with a team**, but unless you are editing different files, this will be hard to use.

 First, [create an **empty** repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) (no README/...).